NannyML/nannyml/docs/quick.rst

 Distribution changes in the chunks of interest are significant.
 The age has strongly shifted towards younger people (around 18 years old).
 In the education level feature one of the categories has doubled its relative frequency.
-Since plots are interactive when run in the notebook they allow to check corresponding values in the bar plots.
+Since plots are interactive when run in a notebook they allow to check corresponding values in the bar plots.
 The category which frequency has increased is encoded :ref:`with value 19<dataset-real-world-ma-employment>`, which corresponds to people with *1 or more years of college credit, no degree*.
 It is likely that during the investigated period, there was a significant survey conducted at colleges and universities.